Software-Goofballs/Character-Sheet/README.md

 ### Origin Story
 I grew up with parents who emphasized reading and knowledge.
 They always encouraged me to be curious of the world around me.
 As a child, my creative storytelling grated against my parents more scholarly and data-driven natures.
 When the town was destroyed, I was off daydreaming in the woods.
 Losing my parents stripped away my childish dreams, and instilled into me a need for the truth of what caused their deaths.
 I have not uncovered that yet, which haunts me, but in the meantime I keep myself grounded by uncovering hidden truths wherever I go.

+### Traits
+1) Something your character enjoys spending their free time on
+    - Secret notebook of poetry, it has no “value” but he loves it
+2) Something your character fears
+    - feeling trapped/claustrophobic.
+He has to be able to wander and learn
+3) Something they're currently bad at, but want to improve on
+    - Learning to illustrate and draw